GSI Professional Standards and Ethics Online Course

 - Sexual Harassment / Sexual Violence Prevention Training: Requirements for Graduate Students

-- Ethics Course Annotated Campus Resource List
+- Ethics Course Annotated Campus Resources List (pdf)

 *Although the course is intended for first-time GSIs, any instructor, student, or staff member on the campus can enroll in and take the course.
 The Graduate Council of the Academic Senate sets the policy for first-time GSIs (Graduate Council Policy on Appointments and Mentoring of GSIs), and the GSI Teaching & Resource Center offers the course.